Data Governance Strategy: 4 Key Steps

 Targeting data maturity goals

-There are several thresholds of maturity to cross when it comes to data: it is better to move forward little by little.
+There are several thresholds of maturity to cross when it comes to data so it’s better to move forward little by little.
 Start by taking an inventory of the data you have available.
 This will help you understand where to look for data when it is needed.
-You can then map the company’s data to implement a cross-functional view of the data.
+You can then map the company’s data to implement a cross-functional view.

 Once you have set your initial objectives, you must associate concrete use cases with your company’s data governance.
-Ask yourself the right questions: what value will you get from it?
-What challenges will you address?
+Ask yourself the right questions: What value will we get from using a data governance strategy?
+What challenges will it address?
 How will you integrate the data governance procedure into your company’s day-to-day business?
 Be as pragmatic as possible.
-You need to choose use cases that will be both useful to your teams and simple enough to implement to ensure success.
+It’s important to choose use cases that will be both useful to your teams and simple enough to implement to ensure success.
 If these first cases go well, you will win the support of your teams.
-And you can ensure a long-term governance strategy!
+And you can ensure a long-term governance strategy.

-Take the time to discuss with the business to understand their pain points.
+Take the time to discuss with the a representative from each aspect of your business to understand their pain points.
 You will then be able to propose use cases that correspond to the needs and desires of your teams.